Chinese Immigration Act, 1885: History

-The Royal Commission
+Royal commission

-Dissatisfaction with Chinese immigration grew, and in 1885, a Royal Commission was appointed to obtain proof that restricting Chinese immigration would be in the best interests of the country.
+Dissatisfaction with Chinese immigration grew, and in 1885, a royal commission was appointed to obtain proof that restricting Chinese immigration would be in the best interests of the country.
 Prime Minister John A. Macdonald originally refused to introduce prohibitive measures, but eventually yielded and appointed the commission.
-The commission was entitled the Royal Commission on Chinese Immigration in 1885, and interviewed hundreds of people with the goal of understanding the majority's view on Chinese immigration.
+The Royal Commission on Chinese Immigration in 1885 interviewed hundreds of people with the goal of understanding the majority's view on Chinese immigration.

-The Commission was led by Joseph-Adolphe Chapleau and John Hamilton Gray, who gathered testimony regarding Chinese immigration at public hearings across British Columbia and compared these testimonies to those gathered on the Pacific Coast of the United States.
+The commission was led by Joseph-Adolphe Chapleau and John Hamilton Gray, who gathered testimony regarding Chinese immigration at public hearings across British Columbia and compared these testimonies to those gathered on the Pacific Coast of the United States.
 The testimonies of 51 people were submitted.
 Only two Chinese witnesses were consulted: two officials from the Chinese Consulate in San Francisco.
 Multiple viewpoints were reported, including some in favour of Chinese immigration on an economic efficiency scale.
 However, the overall consensus on the state of Chinese immigration was a vocalized demand for its restriction.
 Claims against the Chinese were slanderous and were found to have little evidence behind them.
-Despite this, the Commission recommended a moderate legislation against Chinese immigration and proposed a $10 head tax.
+Despite this, the commission recommended a moderate legislation against Chinese immigration and proposed a $10 head tax.